Prerequisites for Masters in Cyber Security: Your 2020 Guide

 The minimum undergraduate grade point average (GPA) varies from program to program.
 Most schools require applicants to submit official transcripts demonstrating a minimum cumulative undergraduate GPA of 3.0.
 More competitive programs may require an even higher minimum.

-In other cases, schools are more flexible and admit students with a lower minimum GPA, or may not even have a GPA "cutoff" at all.
-Some, such as the online master of science in cyber security at the University of Arizona, offer students with a low GPA "probationary" admission status.
+In other cases, schools are more flexible and admit students with a lower minimum GPA, or may not even have a GPA “cutoff.”
+Some, such as the online master of science in cyber security at the University of Arizona, offer students with a low GPA “probationary” admission status.
 This changes to unconditional admission once they achieve a cumulative GPA of 3.0 or higher in their first round of non-degree seeking classes at the school.

 Statement of purpose